 Strategic Science Investment Fund

-- Independent Research Organisation (IRO) research platforms
+- Independent Research Organisation (IRO) platforms (3 platforms across 2 IROs)

 - Research and Education Advanced Network New Zealand (REANNZ)

 - Enhanced Geohazard Monitoring

 - New Zealand Data Science Platform.